Meek Mill: Other feuds

 On January 25, 2016, Mill dissed his record label boss Rick Ross's long-time nemesis, 50 Cent, on his extended play, 4/4 (not counting the remix to Drake and Future's "I'm the Plug").
 After hearing the EP, 50 Cent replied with a set of over 22 memes, including one where he said that he should run to his girlfriend at the time, Nicki Minaj, and cry to her.
 Mill disparaged 50 in a direct message, ridiculing his case involving Ross's ex-girlfriend, followed up by his bankruptcy case.
 On January 30, 2016, Mill dissed 50 again on "War Pain", in the middle of his verse, saying, "My Philly boys will creep up on you when you ain't looking, with your little memes."
 The next day, 50 and several members of his group, G-Unit, counter-dissed Mill at a concert.
-The conflict between Mill and 50 also reignited the feud between 50 and Ross.

 On June 30, 2016, Joe Budden dissed Mill and Drake on "Making a Murderer, Pt.
 1", a counter-diss to Drake's "4PM in Calabasas", as well as on his guest verse to French Montana's "No Shopping".

 Personal life

-Following his release from his three-to-six month prison sentence for probation violation on December 2, 2014, Mill began dating rapper and singer Nicki Minaj in early 2015; he accompanied her as an opening act on her 2015 world tour.
-On January 2, 2017, it was reported that Mill and Minaj had ended their two-year relationship.
-Their breakup is furthermore detailed on Minaj's 2017 single, "Regret in Your Tears".
-While shopping in Maxfield in early 2020, Mill was involved in a verbal altercation with Minaj and her husband, Kenneth Petty, before he was escorted out of the store.
-The issue resulted in a Twitter exchange between Mill and Minaj, highlighting a series of abuse allegations by both parties.
+Mill dated rapper Nicki Minaj from early 2015 until January 2017.

 Mill has three children.
-In 2020, Mill's then-girlfriend, Milan Rouge, gave birth to his third child, and her first, on the rapper's 33rd birthday.
+In 2020, his then-girlfriend Milan "di Rouge" Harris gave birth to his third child, and her first, on the rapper's 33rd birthday.